hashicorp/design-system/website/docs/components/reveal/partials/code/component-api.md

     Plain text which displays on the toggle button while the content is displayed.
   </C.Property>
   <C.Property @name="isOpen" @values={{array "false" "true" }} @default="false" @type="boolean">
-    Used to control whether the content is displayed or hidden on page load.
+    Toggles the visibility of the content when the toggle button is interacted with.
+To display content on page load, set the value to true.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).